OmPals/VirtualClassroom/README.md

 #### Failure scenario
 - When not specifying the fields, system returns with 400 status code.

-# Authentication endpoint for tutors
+# Authentication endpoint for students

 ## Description
 - Authenticates a user as a student in virtual classroom system